sadanaragoor/CSC510Group17_Proj3/proj2/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team (CSC510Group24).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [CSC510Group17_Proj3](https://github.com/sadanaragoor/CSC510Group17_Proj3/issues).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.